Carlo Maria Giulini

 the Santa Cecilia Orchestra) in its first post-Fascist concert, and quickly other conducting opportunities came along.
-These included some of the world's major orchestras including the Chicago Symphony Orchestra, London's Philharmonia Orchestra, the Vienna Philharmonic.
+These included some of the world's major orchestras including the Chicago Symphony Orchestra, London's Philharmonia Orchestra, the Los Angeles Philharmonic and the Vienna Philharmonic.
 His career spanned 54 years with retirement coming in 1998.
 He died in Brescia, Italy, at 91 years of age.

 Early life

 Giulini was born in Barletta, Kingdom of Italy, to a father from Lombardy and a mother from Naples; but he was raised in Bolzano, which at the time of his birth was part of Austria (it became Italian, following a provision included in the Treaty of London (1915), with the end of First World War in 1919).
 Therefore, most of the neighbors spoke a dialect of German, and the local music he heard tended to be Austrian/Tyrolean.
 He recalled being transfixed by the town band.

 For Christmas in 1919, when he was five, Giulini was given a violin and he progressed rapidly with local instructors, notably a Bohemian violinist (and local pharmacist) whom he called "Brahms."
 In 1928, the distinguished Italian violinist/composer Remy Principe (1889–1977) gave a recital in Bolzano, and auditioned Giulini; he invited Giulini to study with him at Italy's foremost conservatory, the Conservatorio Santa Cecilia in Rome.
 Giulini undertook his studies there two years later, at the age of 16.
 He studied viola with Principe, composition with Alessandro Bustini (1876–1970), and conducting with Bernardino Molinari.

 At the age of 18, in order to supplement his family's income (which had been depleted by the Great Depression), he auditioned for the viola section of the Orchestra dell'Accademia Nazionale di Santa Cecilia, at the time Italy's foremost orchestra.
 He recalled crying for joy when informed that he had won the audition and would be the orchestra's last-desk violist.

 Among the guest conductors he played under were Bruno Walter, Wilhelm Furtwängler, Richard Strauss, Victor de Sabata, Fritz Reiner, Pierre Monteux, Igor Stravinsky, and Otto Klemperer.
 His first public performance was the First Symphony of Brahms under Walter.
 Giulini told interviewers that he loved the gentle manner of Bruno Walter, who he said had a gift for making every musician feel important.